ebingrav/avwiki/Deep-Sea_Diver_Quest.md

 The following portions will take the group through the ship.
-Ship is highly aggie, with a lot of wandering [undead sailors](Undead_Sailor "wikilink") (can be 5+ in a room) which wield [narrow blades](Narrow_Blade "wikilink").
+Ship is highly aggie, with a lot of wandering [undead sailors](Undead_Sailor.md "wikilink") (can be 5+ in a room) which wield [narrow blades](Narrow_Blade.md "wikilink").
 Also, mobs here will spawn NEW versions of themselves upon death, fortunately those will not have wields.
 All see through hidden/invisible.
 Entire ship is also no-regen, so no point in sleeping.